 Art inspires science and science often inspires art.
-This has never been more true than in science fiction films and television shows.
-Scientists who grew up watching Star Trek or Star Wars craft new gadgets inspired by the show's designs, and more often than not , those movie props took a note from the pages of innovative science.
+This has never been truer than in science fiction films and television shows.
+Iconic TV and film series' like Star Trek or Star Wars have inspired future generations to make fantasy and reality in our modern world.

 1. The electronic tablet

 We'll start our list of accurate tech predictions in films with one that is pretty much bang on.
 Unless you've seen 2001: A Space Odyssey recently you'd be forgiven for not spotting this tech prediction.

 There is a scene where the astronauts are watching/reading from a couple of flat-screen tablets.
 Not only was the concept spot on, but the design is pretty much exactly right!

 2. Insect-derived foodstuffs

 If you have ever seen the 2013 film Snowpiercer you'll be more than familiar with the strange food blocks that the poorer occupants of the train are forced to eat.
 The film is actually based on the 1982 graphic novel Le Transperceneige.